 and not turning your back on your own.

 He is the “Bridegroom” with us this holy season.
 May we see our world with his eyes and his heart.
-He speaks in the scriptures and the sacraments; may they bring him to us in this holy season.

 Open our eyes, O God, to the gift of your Son, Jesus Christ,